-Harold paddling the Adirondacks in an SRT, one of many canoes he designed.
-With the rhythm of constant paddling, he might have fallen into counting counting the passing miles (200), or his National OC1 Racing Champion titles (24), or even the number of new owners of his high-performance canoes (in the hundreds, and still selling at hemlockcanoe.com.
+Harold paddling the Adirondacks in an SRT.
+With the rhythm of constant paddling, he might have fallen into counting counting the passing miles (200), or his National OC1 Racing Champion titles (24), or even the number of new owners of his high-performance canoes (in the and hundreds, still selling hemlockcanoe.com.
 Just ask the new SRT consumer, a giddy Mary Ann Hoag.)

 One thing for sure, Harold Deal, whose passing this fall saddens so many in this club, would not have thought to boast of this adventure, not even to hail its success as a fundraiser for the American Cancer Society.

 Nor would he have gloated over his overnight, open-water trek across Lake Ontario, a crossing he and two other solo canoeists accomplished from New York to Canada in about 15 hours.
 That, too, was a fun fundraiser, this time benefiting the Breast Cancer Society.

-66 never heard of any fundraising," said Dave Curtis, Hemlock's owner, as well as
+- never heard of any fundraising," said Dave Curtis, Hemlock's owner, as well as

-Harold's close friend and longtime tripping partner.
-Could he really have been that humble?
+Harold's close friend and longtime tripping Could he partner. really have been that humble?